timothyshull/programming_notes/python/fluent_python.md

   identifiers for the instance attributes
     - good to use a tuple because it conveys the message that the `__slots__` definition cannot change
-      By defining __slots__ in the class, you are telling the interpreter: "
 - effectively tells interpreter that the specified attributes are all the instance attributes in this class
 - stored in a tuple-like structure in each instance